-2.1 Connecting External Speakers
+2.1 Connecting Speakers

-The Regatta Jukebox system has two independent sets of preamps, referred to as 'Main' and 'Aux'.
+The Regatta Jukebox system has two independent sets of preamps, referred to as 'MAIN' and 'AUX'.
 Each preamp is connected to its own stereo amp.
-In a typical configuration, the Main preamp and amp drive the cabinet's speakers while the Aux preamp and amp are used to drive a pair of external speakers.
+In a typical configuration, the MAIN preamp and amp drive the MAIN speakers while the AUX preamp and amp are used to drive a pair of AUX speakers.

-The connections to the external speakers are made through the Expansion board at the upper right corner of the cabinet.
-Connection is made via four screw terminals with quick-disconnects, labeled LEFT+, LEFT-, RIGHT+, and RIGHT-.
-Depending on the version of the amplifier installed in your jukebox, the negative terminals may or may not be at ground.
-Therefore, do not connect the negative terminals together or connect them or one side of the speakers to ground.
-Never connect a speaker from the left to the right outputs, such as from the LEFT+ to RIGHT+ or from LEFT+ to RIGHT- outputs, as this may damage the amplifier.
+The connections to the AUX speakers are made through the Expansion board on the back wall of the cabinet.
+Connections are made via four screw terminals with quick-disconnects, labeled LEFT+, LEFT-, RIGHT-, and RIGHT+.
+DO NOT connect the negative terminals together.
+Never connect a speaker from the left to the right outputs, such as from the LEFT- to RIGHT+ or from LEFT+ to RIGHT- outputs, as this may damage the amplifier.